BestOfDate

 Let's take a walk down memory lane.

-The date is June 23rd, 1956, and it's a Saturday.
-Anyone born today will have the star sign Cancer.
-Currently, people are enjoying their weekend.
+The date is June 23, 1956, and it's a Saturday.
+Babies who are born today will have the star sign Cancer.
+The work week is over and Saturday has finally come, so people are spending time with their kids, going to bars, shopping, playing video games, and watching sports.

-It's summer, so the temperatures are warmer and the evenings are longer than usual.
+The summer of 1956 is in full swing.
+The weather is warm, and the evenings are brighter than usual.
+Most schools and colleges are now finished until August or September.
 In music, the song "The Wayward Wind" by Gogi Grant is the best-selling record at the moment.
-Dwight David Eisenhower is currently the President of the United States, and Sir Anthony Eden is the Prime Minister of the United Kingdom.
+Dwight David Eisenhower is the President of the United States, and Sir Anthony Eden is the Prime Minister of the United Kingdom.

 News